1. Debunking some myths, and re-learning some basic facts:

 a.
 Use gentle correction whenever possible, but have stronger methods ready when you need them.

 c.
-Time-outs only work well for pre-schoolers.
-From 1st grade on you’ll need to be a bit more creative.
+Short time-outs work well for pre-schoolers.
+From 1st grade on you can be a bit more creative.

 d.
 Make the level of punishment roughly appropriate to the seriousness of the behavior you are correcting.
 Err a little on the strong side if in doubt to be sure they get the message.